This post was updated on May 15, 2020.

 Though Cuba is not particularly advance in the human rights space, LGBT rights and equality are surprisingly more forward than you’d think for a country that’s been trapped in the past.
 One of the most outspoken advocates for LGBT progress in Cuba is actually the current president Raul Castro’s daughter, who has been a major ally to the local LGBT community.
 Though Cuba is still behind in LGBT reforms compared to other western nations, the surge in Cuba’s popularity as a destination has given rise to a number of different local tours and guides specifically offering packages for LGBT visitors.

 Even our friends at Out Adventures have taken this opportunity to expand their gay group tours and they are now offering 10 day trips to Cuba.
 We think the timing is great and we couldn’t agree more that there’s no better time than now to visit Cuba.

-As relations between the US and Cuba ease, Cuba’s tourism boom is starting to expand.
 Though it’s now technically possible for American’s to visit as tourists, there are still some restrictions in place, which can be a bit challenging to navigate on your own.
-The “People to People” program is the officially sanctioned program permitting American’s to visit and if you go with the gay group tour it qualifies under program.
+The “People to People” program is the officially sanctioned program permitting American’s to visit and if you go with the gay group tour it qualifies under the program.
 It’s a great option for any nationality and particularly for American’s since they help you navigate the restrictions.
 Flights to Cuba are typically done via a charted airline to Havana, but this is changing with some commercial flights slowly being allowed.

 While Cuba is becoming more accessible as a tourist destination, it’s important to note that traveling to Cuba can be more challenging and cumbersome that most tourist destinations.
 Cuba has strict visa rules, internet can be difficult to find, some credit and debit cards may not work and understanding the exchange and dual currency are all things you’ll face.